gregorywmorris/Maven-Power-Outage-Challenge/README.md

     * Deleted: 'NA' and 'unknown' strings, date, '-'.
     * Approx, greater/Less than converted to just the number given.
     * Converted utilities and industrial to just the number given.
-    * Formatted to the whole number.
+    * Formatted to a whole number.